-All students should refer to the information below to determine if their medical insurance coverage is sufficient.
-Be aware that since many program sponsors include some type of insurance coverage for the duration of the program, you may wish to communicate with your program sponsor directly about the details of the coverage.
+All students should refer to the information below to determine if their medical insurance coverage is sufficient to meet their individual needs while abroad.
+Since many program sponsors include some type of insurance coverage for the duration of the program, you may wish to communicate with your program sponsor directly about the details of the coverage.
 In some cases, program sponsors may be able to extend the dates of coverage beyond the dates of the program for you for a minimal fee.

 Specific questions regarding medical insurance should be directed to your primary insurance provider or program sponsor, where applicable.

-All students on both Approved Programs and Programs by Petition will receive the International Student Identity Card (ISIC) either from the OSA or their program sponsor.
-Please note that the insurance included in the ISIC is supplemental only and students must maintain a primary insurance plan that meets the required amounts of medical and accident coverage equal to or better than the Pomona College Student Health Insurance Plan (SHIP).
-While the amounts of coverage in The Claremont Colleges' plan are used as a guideline, please note that The Claremont Colleges Student Accident and Sickness Medical Expense Insurance Plan is not specifically designed for study abroad students.
+All students on both Approved Programs and Programs by Petition will receive supplemental emergency medical and evacuation insurance through The Claremont Colleges International Travel Insurance, in addition to any supplemental insurance provided by their program sponsor.
+Please note that the insurance included is supplemental only and students must maintain a primary insurance plan that meets the required amounts of medical and accident coverage equal to or better than the Pomona College Student Health Insurance Plan (SHIP).
+While the amounts of coverage in SHIP are used as a guideline, please note that SHIP is not specifically designed for study abroad students.
 Students may find that, while they are abroad, another policy designed for study abroad students will more adequately meet their primary health needs.

 Does your program sponsor provide insurance?
 Is it sufficient?